-If you choose for your child(ren) to eat lunch sent from home, we suggest helping them to pack their lunch to the extent they are able.
+Please send in a nutritious lunch each day for your child.
+We suggest helping them to pack their lunch to the extent they are able.
 For example, a toddler may choose between two different lunch options and put the prepared items into the lunch box.
 An elementary student may be able to independently pack their lunch from choices you approve in advance.
 For the safety of all our students, nuts, candy, and sugary snacks are not allowed at school.
 Show your child(ren) how to check the ingredient list for sugar or corn syrup; if they are listed as one of the first ingredients, they are not appropriate for school.